techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (138)
 Which of the following may legally appear as the new type (between the parentheses) in a cast operation?
 (Choose one.)

-a.
-Abstract classes
+A. Abstract classes

-b.
-Final classes
+B. Final classes

-c.
-Primitives
+C. Primitives

-d.
-All of the above
+D. All of the above

-Answer: D
+ANSWER: D
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: